 The concerns often relate to difficulties in the parents/carers own lives, or behaviour towards one another, which may be affecting their ability to focus on the arrangements for their children.

-Child Welfare Mediation is managed by trained skilled Family Mediators who are also trained in Child Protection and Direct Child Consultation.
-We work in partnership with Children’s Services to clarify any concerns and boundaries needed for safe mediation to take place.
+Child Welfare Mediation is managed by trained skilled Family Mediators who are also trained in Child Protection and Child inclusive Mediation.

 “You have helped to change my view of mediation”